View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 We hope this itinerary, tested with many first-time visitors, helps you experience the best of NYC in just one day.
 With our insider tips and a focus on must-see sights, you’ll get a taste of the city’s energy and iconic landmarks.
 It is packed for a one-day trip but offers you most for a tight schedule.

-Having lived in NYC for 3 years, we’ve made a conscious effort to explore as much as possible, and we’re confident we’ve seen more of the city than most lifelong New Yorkers.
+As former NYC locals, we’ve made a conscious effort to explore as much as possible, and we’re confident we’ve seen more of the city than most lifelong New Yorkers.

 Our 1-day NYC itinerary includes some of the best things that NYC has to offer.
 The itinerary has been tested many times by family, friends, and co-workers visiting NYC for the first time, ensuring it’s the perfect guide for a one-day trip to NYC.